 The FMCRD handling equipment is designed for the removal and installation of the fine motion control rod drives major components from their housings.
 This equipment is used in conjunction with the equipment handling Undervessel Rotating platform.
-It is
+It is designed in accordance with OSHA-1910.179, and American Institute of Steel Construction, AISC.

-The undervessel RIP installation and removal equipment includes a RIP motor elevator.
-RIP coupling tools, seal pressurization tools, and various measurement, tensioning, and torquing tools needed to decouple the RIP internal components from the RIP motor and seal the RIP casing against leakage of RPV water.
+The undervessel RIP installation and removal equipment includes a RIP motor elevator, RIP coupling tools, seal pressurization tools, and various measurement, tensioning, and torquing tools needed to decouple the RIP internal components from the RIP motor and seal the RIP casing against leakage of RPV water.